BetterdataLabs/.github/README.md

 Telecommunications

-IoT & wearables
+IoT and wearables

 Government and public sector

-To protect customer data, IP, and compliance guarantees:
+To protect customer data, intellectual property, and compliance guarantees:

 All production repositories are private